VasaKiDD/protein-knowledge-graph/README.md

 ## Info about ontology graphs (or trees)

-cc_ontology : networkX directed nx.DiGraph() of cellular component ontology from QuickGo linked by "is_a" relation. mf_ontology : networkX directed nx.DiGraph() of molecular function ontology from QuickGo linked by "is_a" relation. bp_ontology : networkX directed nx.DiGraph() of biological process ontology from QuickGo linked by "is_a" relation.
+OntologyGraph('cell_components') : returns a wrapped networkX directed nx.DiGraph() of cellular component ontology from QuickGo linked by "is_a" relation.
+OntologyGraph('molecular_functions') : returns a wrapped networkX directed nx.DiGraph() of molecular function ontology from QuickGo linked by "is_a" relation.
+OntologyGraph('biological_processes') : returns a wrapped networkX directed nx.DiGraph() of biological process ontology from QuickGo linked by "is_a" relation.

 #### Node attributes